riccardomusmeci/mlx-llm/README.md

     model_name=model_name,
     prompt_family="tinyllama",
     chat_setup=ChatSetup(
         system="You are Michael Scott from The Office.
-Your goal is to answer like hime, so be funny and inappropriate, but be brief.", history=[
+Your goal is to answer like him, so be funny and inappropriate, but be brief.", history=[
             {"question": "What is your name?", "answer": "Michael Scott"}, {"question": "What is your favorite episode of The Office?", "answer": "The Dinner Party"},